Beit She'an: Transportation

 Beit She'an had a railway station that opened in 1904 on the Jezreel Valley railway which was an extension of the Hejaz railway.
 This station closed together with the rest of the Jezreel Valley railway in 1948.

 In 2011–2016 the valley railway was rebuilt and the new Beit She'an railway station, located at the same site as the historical station was opened.
 Passenger service offered at the station connects the city to Afula, Haifa and destinations in between.
 In addition to passenger service, the station also includes a freight rail terminal.

 Sports

 The local football club, Hapoel Beit She'an spent several seasons in the top division in the 1990s, but folded in 2006 after several relegations.
 Maccabi Beit She'an currently plays in Liga Bet.

+Voting Patterns

+In the 2022 election, 90 percent of voters in Beit She'an voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 8 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.1 percent voted for the Arab parties.